-Once we receive the order from your provider, the kit will be shipped to you for home collection, or you can schedule an appointment to have the test administered at the NCNM Clinic.
+The kit will be shipped directly to the patient for home collection once the SIBO Center receives the order from the provider and payment information from the patient.
+Patients may also schedule an appointment to have the test administered at the NCNM Clinic.